How long an SEO campaign takes to work depends on a number of factors, let’s explore them together.

 Month one is also when you need to audit your website.
 Discovering the site’s current rankings, responsiveness and usability are all necessary to ensure people are interacting well with your site.
 Understanding what your customers are currently doing is so important in the execution of any SEO campaign strategy.

-This SEO research and discovery phase can take more than a month.
+This discovery and research phase can take more than a month.
 Depending on the size of your site (and how many you have), this initial phase may take longer than one month.

 If you are a local brick and mortar store – here is where Google My Business comes into place for some quick wins.
 Local optimisation has never been so important.